Two Manx Cat Kittens.

 Quick facts

-• Colours - Maine Coon coats can display a wide array of colors and markings, with the exception of the Siamese pattern.
+Manx Cat coats can display a wide array of colors and markings, with the exception of the Siamese pattern.

 Essential Information

-• Medium sized cat breed
+• Medium sized Cat Breed.

-• Manx breed are excellent choice for families
+• Manx cats are excellent hunters.

 Manx Cat Breed Health